 Natalie MacMaster’s live performances are a testament to her incandescent musicianship and boundless energy, featuring foot-tapping rave-ups, heart-rending ballads, and world-class step dancing.
 MacMaster is equally adept at hypnotizing a crowd while alone in the footlights.
 Her fiddling fireworks on traditional and contemporary Celtic melodies generate a kind of "traditional fusion" delivered with uplifting energy felt by the musicians and audiences of all ages.

 After 11 recordings, two DVDs, many East Coast and Juno awards and a Grammy, MacMasters will continue to draw upon her life and memories, and will keep the lessons of her upbringing close to her heart.
-As she conjures this scene, from a rich repository of many musical evenings, we once again return to her message, and to the source of her art.

 "The music is like the people and the land," she says.
 "Strong, powerful, and rugged.
 It all blends.
 It all matches."